Nagano Prefecture is a wine region attracting attention not only in Japan but also worldwide.

 There are three key points to know about "Yatsugatake Haramura Winery."

-- Brewing Manager Mr. Kamakura
+- Head Winemaker Mr. Kamakura

 - Quality unique to a cool climate

-- Wine making that expresses the charm of grapes
+- Winemaking that expresses the charm of grapes

-Let's convey each of them.
+Let's share each of these.

-Brewing Manager Mr. Kamakura
+Head Winemaker Mr. Kamakura

 Originally, he was in charge of sales at a sake brewing company, but after obtaining a wine advisor qualification at the company, he developed a strong interest in wine.

-With the thought of "I don't know when my time will come, so I want to fulfill my dream while I still have strength," he took early retirement and then became a 6th term student at the Chikuma River Wine Academy, where he began studying grape cultivation and brewing.
+With the thought, "You never know what will happen to yourself, so I want to fulfill my dream while I still have strength," he took early retirement and then became a 6th term student at the Chikuma River Wine Academy, starting to study grape cultivation and winemaking.

 If Mr. Kamakura and Mr. Shimizu had not met at that time, the current "Yatsugatake Haramura Winery" might not exist.